singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 9       }
 10  }
 ```
-But wait-what if we traverse all the way up the tree before finding a left child?This will happen only when we hit the very end of the in-order traversal.
+But wait-what if we traverse all the way up the tree before finding a left child?
+This will happen only when we hit the very end of the in-order traversal.
 That is, if we're already on the far right of the tree, then there is no in-order successor.
 We should return null.

 The code below implements this algorithm (and properly handles the null case).